4sh/datamaintain/README.md

 - **💪 Enables more control when deploying :**  You can master the order of your scripts and launch them independantly to the server thanks to executable file.
 You can also use Datamaintain in a project with already executed scripts.

 ### Can I use both ?
 Yes !
 And that is often the case.
-You can develop your project with Datamaintain as a dependancy and then deploy in production with the Command Line Interface (CLI).
+You can develop your project with Datamaintain as a dependency and then deploy in production with the Command Line Interface (CLI).

 ## Quick links
 ### Getting started
-**1. Install :** you can [install it as a dependancy](docs/asdependancy.md) and/or [use the Command Line Interface](docs/withcli.md).
+**1. Install :** you can [install it as a dependency](docs/asdependency.md) and/or [use the Command Line Interface](docs/withcli.md).
 If needed, you can [install in a a project with already executed scripts](docs/already-executed-scripts.md).

 **2. Configure :** [How to configure Datamaintain](docs/configuration.md),